How important is it to prevent low blood glucose?

 There are two main ways of taking insulin.

 There are several different kinds of insulin that work at different rates and act for different lengths of time.
 Ask your doctor or diabetes specialist nurse for advice on which type and method is best for you.
+For more information, see our frequently asked questions.

 By making the following lifestyle changes you can help control your blood glucose levels.